-The employee will provide an LVMPD 2, Application for Leave form, to his/her immediate supervisor two weeks prior to his/her scheduled military leave, when possible.
+The employee will provide an LVMPD 2, Application for Leave form, or an electronic leave request through ESS to his/her immediate supervisor two weeks prior to his/her scheduled military leave, when possible.
 The supervisor will forward the form to Payroll for processing.
 A copy of the military duty documents must be given to the bureau of assignment for submission to Payroll (military duty documents required may be unit training schedules, earning statements, orders or DD214's).
 Emails are not acceptable documentation but may be used to transmit PDF copies of above acceptable documents.
 If the employee was unable to provide the appropriate documentation prior to his/her military leave, the paperwork must be submitted within 30 days after deployment.